XinyiYing/RGBT-Tiny/README.md

 # *<center>RGBT-Tiny: A Large-Scale Benchmark for Visible-Thermal Tiny Object Detection</center>*

-***RGBT-Tiny is a large-scale visible-thermal benchmark which consists of 115 high-quality paired image sequence, 93K frames and 1.2M manual annotations, and covers abundant targets and diverse senarios.
+***RGBT-Tiny is a large-scale visible-thermal benchmark, which consists of 115 high-quality paired image sequence, 93K frames and 1.2M manual annotations, and covers abundant targets and diverse senarios.
 Details of this dataset can be found in our paper.
 Over 81\% of targets are smaller than 16x16, and we provide paired bounding box annotations with tracking id to offer an extremely challenging benchmark with wide-range applications, such as RGBT fusion, detection and tracking.***<br><br>

 ## Sample Videos